nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to search for an task by keyword. <br>
+1. User requests to search for an task by keyword. <br>
-2.Task Manager shows a list of tasks containing the keyword. <br>
+2. Task Manager shows a list of tasks containing the keyword. <br>
 Use case ends. <br>

 **Extensions**

 1a.
 The matching keyword is not found. <br>

->1a1.Task manager shows an error message. <br>
+>1a1.
+Task manager shows an error message. <br>
  Use case ends. <br>

 ## Appendix C : Non Functional Requirements